Gravitational waves induced by the local-type non-Gaussian curvature perturbations

-Usually, the scalar curvature perturbation is naively assumed to be Gaussian.
-However, PBHs are significantly generated by the enhanced scalar curvature perturbation, and the non-negligible non-Gaussianity is also expected to be generated.
-Since the formation of PBHs takes place at the tail of the PDF, the non-Gaussianities would drastically alter the PBH abundance \cite{Byrnes:2012yx}, and can suppress the SIGWs by several orders of magnitude \cite{Nakama:2016gzw}.
-Recently, the SIGWs induced by scalar curvature perturbation with a second-order (i.e. $\Fnl$-order) local-type non-Gaussianity were studied in \cite{Cai:2018dig,Unal:2018yaa}.
-However, $\Fnl$ is just the coefficient of even order curvature perturbation, and it is necessary to extend to the odd order curvature perturbation (i.e. $\Gnl$-order) for achieving a general analysis of GWs induced by the local-type non-Gaussian scalar curvature perturbations.
+Usually, the probability density function (PDF) of curvature perturbation is assumed to be Gaussian.
+However, PBHs are significantly generated by the enhanced scalar curvature perturbation over that measured by the cosmic microwave background on the very large scales, and the non-negligible non-Gaussianity is also expected to be generated.
+Since the formation of PBHs takes place at the tail of the PDF, the non-Gaussianity would drastically alter the PBH abundance \cite{Byrnes:2012yx}, and can suppress the SIGWs by several orders of magnitude \cite{Nakama:2016gzw}.
+Recently, the GWs induced by scalar curvature perturbation with a second-order (\eg $\Fnl$-order) local-type non-Gaussianity were studied in \cite{Cai:2018dig,Unal:2018yaa}.
+However, $\Fnl$ is just the coefficient of the even-order curvature perturbation, and it is necessary to extend to the odd-order curvature perturbation (\eg $\Gnl$-order) for achieving a general analysis of GWs induced by the local-type non-Gaussian scalar curvature perturbations.

-In this letter, we provide a comprehensive analysis of GWs induced by the local-type non-Gaussian curvature perturbations up to the third-order (i.e. $\Gnl$-order).
-However, different from the main results in \cite{Cai:2018dig}, we find a universal $k^3\ln^2 (4k_*^2/3k^2)$ behavior of non-Gaussian contribution to SIGWs in the infrared region instead of $k^3$ behavior claimed in \cite{Cai:2018dig}, and we do not observe multiple-peak structures around a cutoff like those showed in Fig. 1 of \cite{Cai:2018dig}.
-Furthermore, although the SIGWs are claimed to be definitely detected by LISA if PBHs with mass of $10^{20}$ to $10^{22}$g are identified as all of DM in our Universe in \cite{Cai:2018dig}, we find that the SIGWs can be undetectable by LISA once the $\Gnl$-order non-Gaussianity is taken into account.
+In this letter, we provide a comprehensive analysis of GWs induced by the local-type non-Gaussian curvature perturbations up to the third-order (\eg $\Gnl$-order).
+We find a universal $k^3\ln^2 (4k_*^2/3k^2)$ behavior of non-Gaussian contribution to SIGWs in the infrared region and the SIGWs can be undetectable by LISA once the $\Gnl$-order non-Gaussianity is taken into account.
+The goal of this work is to explore whether the null detection of GWs induced by non-Gaussian perturbations can rule out PBH DM or not.
+As a benchmark example, we consider a local-type model and treat the non-Gaussian parameters as free parameters.